 Bachelor of Arts in Public Policy

 The core courses in the Public Policy Program develop the skills necessary to assess the performance of alternative approaches to policy implementation, evaluate the effectiveness of policies, understand the political objectives and constraints faced by policy makers, and appreciate the conflicts in fundamental human values that often animate the policy debate.
 After completing the core, students apply these skills by focusing their studies in one of several areas of concentration.
 The areas of concentration address specific fields of public policy, types of institutions, or a deeper development of the tools of policy analysis.
-Students design their own concentrations with the help of their faculty advisers and the approval of the program director.
+Students design their own concentrations with the help of their faculty advisors and the approval of the program director.
 Students must submit a list of their proposed concentration course work and a brief written defense of its coherence in advance of taking concentration courses.
 Areas of concentration are not declared on Axess.
 They do not appear on the transcript or diploma.

 Recent areas of concentration include, but are not limited to: